-We are delighted to welcome Cormac Vegan I, the first cow resident at Eden.
-Rescued from a dairy farm when he was one day old, he arrived almost too wobbly on his new legs to walk.
+We are delighted to welcome Cormac Vegan, the first cow resident at Eden.
+Rescued from a dairy farm when he was one day old, he was the only male born to mothers who were artificially inseminated using ‘sexed semen’ in an attempt to guarantee the birth of daughters whose ability to give birth and lactate can be used for profit in the dairy industry.
+He arrived almost too wobbly on his new legs to walk.
 He has settled in very well and has now left the cosseted protection of Eden’s hospital to reside with the sheep so that he has the constant company he craves.

 Once he has had a bottle of milk he loves to race around the field, alternately jumping and coming back to head butt us.
 Like all calves he desperately suckles our fingers.
 They are a poor replacement for his mothers’ teats; our caresses a poor replacement for her capable, loving tongue.

 Our delight at welcoming this victim of the dairy industry to Eden is tinged with sadness that we have this precious time of his infancy and his mother didn’t even have the opportunity to feed him once.

 He has been saved from a terrible fate.